mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Melna is... a senator."

-"That's the first word you choose to describe her?"
+"Why is that the first word you choose to describe her?"

-"Well, it's kind of all she does lately.
-She's in Shaki most of the day, so I don't see her as often."
+"Well, it's all she does lately.
+Half of her day is spent in Shaki, so I don't see her as often."

 "Do you trust her?"

 "Of course!
 We're bonded."

+"Tell me something, Kipnu.
+Where are they right now?"

+He paused to acknowledge a sudden rush of concern for them.

+Thi observed and surmised.
+"They are far," thi said.

+"Very."

+"Do you trust them to go on without you?"

+"What?"

+"The people who come here leave behind lives full of relationships.
+They invent worries to keep themselves company with the ones they left behind, thinking themselves irreplaceable.
+But then they return to find that the hole they left had been filled; the personas they were building had vanished, and some of them can't handle it.
+All of them placed their faith in the lives they built, rather than the people who filled them.
+So... do you trust them to do what's best for themselves, and not necessarily what's best for you?"

+He was aghast at imagining what he was saying.
+He stammered, "We're bonded, we do what's best for each other."

 "A bond is something you say once, in a time of your life you hardly remember, with a feeling you'll never have again.
-A bond is not trust, it's a gamble.
-Trust is thinking, feeling, deciding to love someone every day and meaning it."
+Its meaning is just inscriptions on pendants.
+It's a gamble that you'll always be content stuck to each other."

 "What are you getting at?"

-"I want you to learn this trust, Kipnu.
-You are a good man.
-You've shown us that you have the courage to do the right thing, but the problems on Ulukoma take a village, not a hero."
+"I want you to learn the trust that I know, Kipnu.
+It's a trust that plunges you into the depths of who you are with only the people you love by your side.
+And everyday, you decide to go a little deeper with them into the darkness instead of heading back.
+You are a good man, Kipnu.
+You've shown us that you have the courage to do the right thing, but your family needs all of you to survive.
+Ulukoma needs you to survive.
+We don't need a hero."

-Kip shook his head, "I didn't ask for this.
-These are not my problems."

-"Lissa is searching for you.
-Thi will find you and enslave you if you wait long enough."

-Kip kept shaking his head."
+Kip kept shaking his head, unwilling to open up to understanding.

 Casra paused, thinking, and then stood up to say, "Come outside, I have something to show you."